amirhossein7/Blockchain-Integration-web3swift/README.md

 # Blockchain Integration web3swift

-This project is a sample for working with ehtereum blockchain and smart-contract with using of Web3Swift .
+This project is a sample for working with ethereum blockchain and smart-contract with using of Web3Swift .

 ## Pre-requirement